Community Conservation isn’t just the name of our nonprofit organization, it’s also a whole approach to conservation work.

 In a good community-based conservation project, people who actually live near the rare species (or biodiversity hotspot) under threat are involved from the very beginning.
 The process begins with honest conversations: talking through the situation to discover the community’s needs and values, as well as what benefits could potentially come from conservation (like better living conditions, or even ecotourism).

-A great success of community-based conservation in action is the Community Baboon Sanctuary in Belize.
+A great success of community-based conservation in action is the Community Baboon Sanctuary in Belize, our first Community Conservation Project.

 After three years, over 120 landowners had signed voluntary pledges to manage their lands differently in order to protect the howler monkeys.
 A community-managed sanctuary was born.